·

 There are two ways to use Payactiv.

 Second, if your employer doesn’t offer Payactiv, you can still sign up for the Payactiv Visa card.
 That doesn’t qualify you for earned wage access, but you can deposit your paycheck to the card up to two days early.
-The card is accepted anywhere Visa is and works at 40,000 MoneyPass ATMs.
+The card works at 37,000+ MoneyPass ATMs.

 Notable Features